Dance in Indonesia: The court dances

-The dances in Indonesia reflects its diverse and long history.
-Several royal houses; the istanas and keratons still survived in some parts of Indonesia and become the haven of cultural conservation.
-The obvious difference between courtly dance and common folk dance traditions is the most evident in Javanese dance.
-Javanese stratified social class is reflected in its culture, where the upper noble class are more concentrated and deeply concern with refinement, spiritual and sophistication; while the commoners are usually more interested in entertainment and social value of the dance.
-As the result court dances are often have strict rules and disciplines preserved through generations, while folk dances are more liberated and open to any influences.
+The dances in Indonesia reflect its diverse and long history.
+Several royal houses, the istanas and keratons still survived in some parts of Indonesia and have become the haven of cultural conservation.
+The obvious difference between courtly dance and common folk dance traditions is most evident in Javanese dance.
+Javanese stratified social class is reflected in its culture, where the upper noble class are more concentrated and deeply concerned with refinement, spirituality, and sophistication; while the commoners are usually more interested in entertainment and the social value of the dance.
+As a result, court dances often have strict rules and disciplines preserved through generations, while folk dances are more liberated and open to any influences.

 The royal patronage of arts and culture is often encouraged by the palace institution as the guardian of their traditions.
-For example, the Sultans of Yogyakarta Sultanate and Sunans of Surakarta, also nobles of Pakualaman and Mangkunegaran are known to create various Javanese court dances completed with gamelan composition to accompanied the dance.
-For example, the Suryo Sumirat dance school of Mangkunegaran court, opened its doors to public and foreign students eager to learn the royal Javanese dance.
+For example, the Sultans of Yogyakarta Sultanate and Sunans of Surakarta, also nobles of Pakualaman and Mangkunegaran are known to create various Javanese court dances completed with gamelan composition to accompany the dance.
+For example, the Suryo Sumirat dance school of Mangkunegaran court opened its doors to public and foreign students eager to learn the royal Javanese dance.
 The mission is to not only produce new royal dancers but also, more importantly, to preserve ancient royal dance.

-The palace court traditions also evident in Balinese and Malay court which usually— just like Java—imposed refinement and prestige.
-Sumatran Malay courtly culture such as the remnant of Aceh Sultanate, Deli Sultanate in North Sumatra, and South Sumatra Sultanate, are more influenced by Islamic culture, while Java and Bali are more deeply rooted in their Hindu-Buddhist heritage.
-The Palembang dance of Gending Sriwijaya for example, still demonstrating the Hindu-Buddhist elements of gilded ornaments, but compared to its Javanese counterpart, it is rendered in more covered and modest costume of Aesan Gede.
+The palace court traditions are also evident in Balinese and Malay court which usually— just like Java—imposed refinement and prestige.
+Sumatran Malay courtly culture, such as the remnant of Aceh Sultanate, Deli Sultanate in North Sumatra, and South Sumatra Sultanate, is more influenced by Islamic culture, while Java and Bali are more deeply rooted in their Hindu-Buddhist heritage.
+The Palembang dance of Gending Sriwijaya, for example, still demonstrates the Hindu-Buddhist elements of gilded ornaments, but compared to its Javanese counterpart, it is rendered in a more covered and modest costume of Aesan Gede.